rasadeghnasab/QA/README.md

     ```shell script
     make install
     ```
-    - Note: You can use `sudo make project` if it gives you any permission error
+    - Note: You can use `sudo make install` if it gives you any permission error

-4. wait for all the service to be up.
+4. wait for all the services to be up.
 You can check them by the command below
     ```shell script
     make status
     ```

-5. if all the services were up now you can migrate tables
+5. if all the services were up, now you can migrate tables
     ```shell script
     make migrate
     ```

-6. you can run the Q&A by using these two commands. pass `--with-password` option if you need full authentication.
+6. you can run the Q&A by using these two commands. pass `--with-password` flag if you need full authentication.
     ```shell script
     # login with email
     ./vendor/bin/sail artisan qanda:interactive